 There’s little debate as to whether a PC or a Mac is better for music production.
 So we’re not going to even get into that one as it’s a non-starter and we’ll save you the research by letting you know that Mac is the number one choice for music producers at all levels.
 But with such a variety of Macs to choose from it can be difficult deciding on which range of Macs is the best for you.

 Logic Pro X is Apple’s premium music production software.
 Out of the box, every Mac comes with Apple’s free Music production software GarageBand.
-Whilst GarageBand is definitely a sweet bit of kit and can be used to create impressive work in the right hands, compared to Logic Pro X, GarageBand is simply a children’s toy, whereas Logic Pro X is strictly for the big boys and professionals.
+Whilst GarageBand is definitely a sweet bit of kit and can be used to create impressive work in the right hands, compared to Logic Pro X, GarageBand is simply a children’s toy, whereas Logic Pro X is strictly for the professionals.
 This means that to run such a powerful piece of software you’re going to need the hardware to match.
 But just which Mac is the best to create your masterpieces on Logic Pro X?
 Well, that depends a lot on what your uses are and you as an individual.
 In this blog, we will take a look at the different options available and let you make an informed decision on which is the best choice for you.

 If you’re looking to make music on the go then your only option is the MacBook Pro.
 With Logic Pro X being so processor-intensive we recommend avoiding the low-end Pro models or 13 inch models and opting for upgraded ranges.
 If you can, then you would ideally like to get your model with 16GB of memory.
 When purchasing a MacBook Pro to create music we recommended opting for a MacBook with a dedicated graphics card, this is an optional extra which takes the task of running your graphics away from the CPU to free up performance.